A small section of 3/4 (or smaller) copper pipe, about 8".

 #Coax, a LMR-195 if < 5' to the transceiver, LMR-400 if > 5', RG-58 will work if the section is short.

 one will need a dish :) Recycled one if possible.
 There is a lot of science about which size dish to use for 2.4GHz.
 Personally, this is about a cheap hack job, and I can get a lot more coverage with a old TV dish (direct tv style).

-Skills & Tools needed:
+Skills & Tools needed

 # Soldering skills is a must, I used a propane torch for most of this project.
 A high watt soldering iron can, and has, worked.

 # Hack saw, file, tin snips, wire strippers, a crescent wrench, flashlight.